Back to Basics Project

 Returning to the basic goal of "creating winning personnel and winning teams," and a large-scale personnel reform project to achieve it

 In the fall of 2017, Rakuten started the major "Back to Basics Project," led by the Human Resources Department.
 "Back to Basics" means returning to Rakuten's basic human resources goal of "creating winning personnel and winning teams."
-We interviewed Kentaro Hyakuno, Group Executive Vice President and COO (Chief Operating Officer), who regards this project as an "unprecedented large-scale personnel reform," about the background behind the project's start, its current progress, and its future goals.
+We interviewed Kentaro Hyakuno, Director, Group Executive Vice President and COO (Chief Operating Officer), who regards this project as an "unprecedented large-scale personnel reform," about the background behind the project's start, its current progress, and its future goals.

 Maximizing strengths through a diverse and open culture of employees